-One of the most enjoyable things we do early on is to talk about what they value and treasure; I ask them what they would put in a treasure chest.
-At first it feels a little curious and perhaps childlike, but I go on to explain that I want them to share and describe objects, whether they are big, small or figurative, that they either have or would put in a treasure chest.
+One of the most enjoyable things we do early on is to ask what they would put in a treasure chest.
+At first it feels a little curious and perhaps childlike, but I go on to explain that I want them to share and describe objects, whether they are big, small or figurative, that they either have or would put in a special box.
 What are those items that you value from your past and what would you add today?
 This is important work because it marks who you have been and who you are now.
-Those treasures are valuable to you for a reason.
-This exercise could very likely inform your essay.
-Try to shoot for 20 items.
+Those treasures are valuable to you for a reason and this exercise could very likely inform your essay.
+Try to shoot for 15 items.

 Examples of items in my student’s treasure chests that led to The essay: pottery, a periodic table, sea glass, Crime and Punishment, a plastic skeleton, a driver’s permit, Lego, a blue ribbon, a lawnmower, pizza dough, A. A. Milne’s Now We Are Six, a camera, a penny, a poster of a climber ascending a mountain, and more…..